x4v13r64/infosec.rodeo/_posts/2022-11-04-aws-iam-blog-post.md

 And just like that, AWS Organizations as we know it was [born](https://aws.amazon.com/blogs/aws/aws-organizations-policy-based-management-for-multiple-aws-accounts/).

+How does organizations implement sub-account access via roles?
+You create [permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html) in SSO, which are essentially IAM policies.
+When you "attach" a permission set to an SSO user or group **in a given sub-account**, Organizations will create a role in that account with the permissions defined in the set.
+Once the user (or member of the group) authenticates to SSO, they're presented with the accounts they can access by assuming the role created by the service.
+This does allow accessing accounts with different levels of permissions, which is nice.

-A consequence of this change was to remove all sensible meaning to the term "role", as:
+A consequence of this change was to further remove any coherent meaning for the term "role", as it didn't strictly refer to:
+* *programmatic identities*, since any principal (users, groups & roles) can potentially assume any role and Organizations relies on role assumption for sub-account access
+* *federated identities* (as in IdP/SSO), since workloads as well as AWS services can assume a role
-* It didn't mean **Role** Based Access Control, which is a standard term in the industry (and is *the traditional authorization model used in IAM*[^1])
+* **Role** Based Access Control (RBAC), which is a standard term in the industry (and is *the traditional authorization model used in IAM*[^1])
   * To be fair, this was an issue from the start

-* It didn't mean *programmatic identities*, since any principal can assume a role
-* It didn't mean *federated identities* (as in IdP/SSO), since user-defined workloads as well as AWS services can assume a role
+So **what** is an IAM role then?
+Simply put, it's a principal (i.e. an identity) with no long-lived credentials, that can be impersonated for arbitrary purposes.

 ## Looking around